Retirement – are you ready?29 Jul 2021 5 min read

 Start putting more in

 A little more now can mean a lot more later.
-Choose the method of super contributions that suit you best:
+Choose the method of super contributions that suits you best:

 After-tax contributions could make you eligible for the government co-contribution.
 That means the government may match a portion of your contribution to reward your savings efforts.